soldiertt/money-ang2/README.md

 2. Configure an account in the application, you will be prompted for a name, an account number, the sample csv file, a startsWith pattern to identify the future csv files, number header lines in your csv file, the separator between fields and finally you should map each field to a tx field.
 3. Create your categories
  * with different types

   1. `FIXED` : you should pay at regular interval
   2. `OTHER` : more common expenses (food, clothes, ...)
   3. `INCOMING` : money you received.

  * choose the frequency : `MONTHLY`, `QUARTER`, `YEARLY`.
  * choose years your category should be available.
 4. Go to Preferences and choose the year you want to work on and choose the directory the app should read your csv files.
 5. Go to import link and save your tx !

-## RoadMap

-* Create rules management interface where you can route your tx directly to the appropraite category depending on some criteria.